 In April, 2014, the Centers for Medicare and Medicaid Services ("CMS") instituted a Medicare payment suspension at River Point Behavioral Health in accordance with federal regulations regarding suspension of payments during certain investigations.
 The Florida Agency for Health Care Administration ("AHCA") subsequently issued a Medicaid payment suspension for the facility.
 River Point Behavioral Health submitted a rebuttal statement disputing the basis of the suspension and requesting revocation of the suspension.
 Notwithstanding, CMS continued the payment suspension.
 River Point Behavioral Health provided additional information to CMS in an effort to obtain relief from the payment suspension but the Medicare suspension remains in effect.
 In June 2017, AHCA advised that while they were maintaining the suspension for dual eligible and cross-over Medicare beneficiaries, the Medicaid payment suspension was lifted effective June 27, 2017.
 We cannot predict if and/or when the facility's remaining suspended payments will resume in total.
-From inception through March 31, 2018, the aggregate funds withheld from us in connection with the River Point Behavioral Health payment suspension amounted to approximately \$10 million.
-Although the operating results of River Point Behavioral Health did not have a material impact on our consolidated results of operations during the three-month period ended March 31, 2018 or the year ended December 31, 2017, the payment suspension has had a material adverse effect on the facility's results of operations and financial condition.
+From inception through June 30, 2018, the aggregate funds withheld from us in connection with the River Point Behavioral Health payment suspension amounted to approximately \$9 million.
+Although the operating results of River Point Behavioral Health did not have a material impact on our consolidated results of operations during the three and six-month periods ended June 30, 2018, or the year ended December 31, 2017, the payment suspension has had a material adverse effect on the facility's results of operations and financial condition.

 The DOJ has advised us that the civil aspect of the coordinated investigation referenced above is a False Claims Act investigation focused on billings submitted to government payors in relation to services provided at those facilities.
-During the first quarter of 2018, we recorded a \$13 million pre-tax increase to the reserve established in connection with the civil aspects of these matters increasing the aggregate pre-tax reserve to \$35 million.
+While there have been various matters raised by DOJ during the pendency of this investigation, DOJ Civil has advised that the focus of their investigation is on medical necessity issues and billing for services not eligible for payment due to non-compliance with regulatory requirements relating to, among other things, admission eligibility, discharge decisions, length of stay and patient care issues.
+It is our understanding that the DOJ Criminal Fraud Section is investigating issues similar to those focused on by DOJ Civil and the other related agencies involved in this matter.
+UHS denies any fraudulent billings were submitted to government payors; however, we are involved in settlement discussions with the DOJ Civil Division in an attempt to resolve this matter.
+We recorded pre-tax increases to the to the reserve established in connection with the civil aspects of these matters amounting to \$9 million during the second quarter of 2018, and \$22 million during the first six months of 2018, increasing the aggregate pre-tax reserve to \$43 million as of June 30, 2018.
 Changes in the reserve may be required in future periods as discussions with the DOJ continue and additional information becomes available.
 We cannot predict the ultimate resolution of these matters and therefore can provide no assurance that final amounts paid in settlement or otherwise, if any, or associated costs, will not differ materially from our established reserve.